g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/20-vpn-interprovider-option-b.md

                       AS path: 64702 I, validation-state: unverified
                     >  to 10.200.0.3 via ge-0/0/2.0, Push 19
 ```
-And, everything looks great now!!!
+And everything looks great now!!!

-Let's ask customer to make the connectivity tests and we can confirm the delivery of the service:
+Let's ask the customer to run some connectivity tests so we can confirm the service delivery:
 ```
 [admin@CE2-6] > ping 10.2.0.1
   SEQ HOST                                     SIZE TTL TIME       STATUS